pyroll-project/pyroll-core/README.md

 This helps to avoid unnecessary effort by you and us.
 Use the issue system or [mail us](mailto:kalibrierzentrum@imf.tu-freiberg.de).
 If you want to create your own plugin package, please use the [plugin template](https://github.com/pyroll-project/pyroll-plugin-template) and follow the instructions there.

+## Roadmap

+See the [roadmap](ROADMAP.md) for information about ongoing development and future plans.